RakhithJK/redcanaryco-invoke-atomicredteam-wiki/List-Atomic-Tests.md

 # List atomic tests that can be run from the current platform (Windows,Linux,macOS)
 Invoke-AtomicTest T1003 -ShowDetailsBrief

-# List all atomic tests regardless of which platform is can be executed from
+# List all atomic tests regardless of which platform it can be executed from
 Invoke-AtomicTest T1003 -ShowDetailsBrief -anyOS
 ```